Rice Vermicelli Calories & Nutritional Facts Calculator

 How Many Calories Are In Rice Vermicelli?

-Rice vermicelli calories vary based on the type and preparation method.
-Research from ScienceDirect shows that rice vermicelli is a gluten-free noodle product with varying nutritional profiles:
+Rice vermicelli calories vary based on the type and preparation method:

 Regular Rice Vermicelli (per 100g raw):